Editor’s Note: This article was originally posted in 2020. It was updated in 2022.

 It can seem daunting to treat your business as a news source.
 You do have a business to run, after all, and will have limited time to focus on content creation.
 For this reason, it’s recommended to put together a content calendar.
 On it, list the news, events and promotions you want to post about so you’re always planning ahead.
 If possible, have the copy and photos finalized prior to the posting date so you don’t have to rush to complete it before it’s due.
 It’s much easier to stay on top of content creation when you’ve got a schedule in place as opposed to working on the fly.

-For a more in-depth look at GMB posts, read If You Aren’t Taking Advantage of This Free Google My Business Feature, You Should Be!
+For a more in-depth look at GBP posts, read If You Aren’t Taking Advantage of This Free Google Business Profile Feature, You Should Be!

 4. Request Reviews from EVERYONE (And Respond to Them)

 Reviews provide a stamp of approval for your business.
-And when potential customers are checking out your business for the first time on Google My Business, seeing a long list of positive reviews from previous customers will give them peace of mind that you are a business they can trust.
+And when potential customers are checking out your business for the first time on Google Business Profile, seeing a long list of positive reviews from previous customers will give them peace of mind that you are a business they can trust.

-How do you increase the number of reviews posted to your Google My Business profile?
+How do you increase the number of reviews posted to your Google Business Profile?
 Some will happen organically as a result of outstanding products and customer service.
 However, there’s no shame in soliciting reviews… especially when the results are so beneficial to your business.

 Here are some ways to ask for reviews:

 - In person when someone buys in-store

 - With a request printed on a receipt